emilsw/ew/index.md

 ### What you get: ###

  - **Conversion research report** heatmaps, scroll maps, survey results, analytics audit and more.
-Valuable information on where you are loosing money and why.
+Valuable information on where you are losing money and why.
  - **Optimization game plan** for the next 6 months (list of proposed A/B tests and changes that will grow your conversion rate and revenue).
  - **A/B testing.** I set up, run and monitor the tests.